 Genomic DNA from the submitted specimen is sequenced with paired-end reads on an Illumina platform.
-Average mean sequencing coverage for the proband is at least 40x across the genome, with a minimum threshold of 30x for any individual sample.
+Average mean sequencing coverage for the proband is 30x across the genome.
 Bi-directional sequence reads are assembled and aligned to reference sequences based on NCBI RefSeq transcripts and human genome build GRCh37/UCSC hg19.